 Ten years ago the challenges you face today would probably not have arisen for you: you were likely in a different role and you probably didn’t have the skills or experience to be able to do what you can do today.
 In the same way, situations you found challenging then are probably routine for you now.

 The abilities you have today are a direct result of the challenges you faced in the past.
-This means the challenges you face today are actually opportunities to develop into the kind of person you want to become.
+This means the challenges you face today are actually opportunities for you to develop into the kind of person you want to become.

 - Apply your existing skills

-- Develop / Improve your skills
+- Develop or Improve your skills

 - Transform your abilities